discoverygarden/dgi_repo/README.md

 ## Development

-The packages is well documented internally, a quick way to deploy docs is to run the command `pydoc3 -p 1234` and visit  `http://HOST:1234/dgi_repo`.
+The package is well documented internally, a quick way to deploy docs is to run the command `pydoc3 -p 1234` and visit  `http://HOST:1234/dgi_repo`.

 One can run the entire test suit from the project directory with